learn-co-students/cli-data-gem-assessment-v-000/spec.md

 Specs:
 - [x] Have a CLI for interfacing with the application
-- [ ] Pull data from an external source
+- [x] Pull data from an external source -biblegateway.com
-- [ ] Implement both list and detail views
+- [x] Implement both list and detail views
+-shows the passage of the day
+-the detail view is the full text of the chapter